That’s a reference to Max Bygraves’ – the English comedian who started all his jokes this way. Lemma is also the Greek word for a gap. Let’s explore:

 The “cycle of fifths” is a way of taking a starting note/frequency and multiplying by 3 to produce the musical “fifth” harmonic – and to continue to move in fifths until you return to your starting note:

-If we construct a cycle of fifths using one of our “magical frequencies” – and go around the cycle of fifths 11 times, musical theory says w should end up with an embarrassing “Lemma” – a gap between our starting note and the note I end up with.
+If we construct a cycle of fifths using one of our “magical frequencies” – and go around the cycle of fifths 11 times, Western music theory says we should end up with an awkward gap between the frequency we start with and the frequency we get after making 11 hops around the cycle of fifths to bring us back to the starting note.
+This gap is called the “Lemma” – which means gap, or “peel” in Greek.

-Ok – let’s try the cycle of fifths for a C of 259.2 Hz: 259.2 x 3 gives us the first fifth (a G).
+For example, if we begin the cycle of fifths with a C of 259.2 Hz: 259.2 x 3 gives us the first fifth (a G).
 Multiply that by 11 to make a full circle of the cycle of fifths and bring us back to our starting point of a C and we end up with a frequency of 8,553.6 Hz.
-Divide by 2 a few times to bring it back to an octave we’re familiar with = 267.3 Hz.
+Divide that by 2 a few times to bring it back to an octave we’re familiar with = 267.3 Hz.

-What’s the difference between this frequency and our starting frequency of 259.2 Hz?
+What’s the difference between this ending frequency for C of 267.3 Hz and our starting frequency for C of 259.2 Hz?

 - 267.3 Hz minus 259.2 Hz = 8.1 Hz

-- Multiply 8.1 Hz by 2 to move it up to an octave we recognize and we have, you guessed it, 259.2 Hz – our starting frequency for a C !!
-The Lemma of 8.1 Hz is a sub-octave of the 259.2 Hz frequency that we started with – itself also a C !!
+- Multiply 8.1 Hz by 2 to move it up to an octave we recognize and we have, you guessed it, 259.2 Hz – our starting frequency for a C!!!

 The Lemma is not a gap – it’s a harmonic sub-octave of the starting frequency.

-Let’s try it for the other magical frequency – an F of 10.8 Hz.
-If we octave this up we get a starting frequency of 345.6 Hz
+Let’s try it for another frequency – an F of 10.8 Hz.
+If we octave this up we get a starting frequency for F of 345.6 Hz

-And, even if we go 12 cycles for an F instead of 11: 345.6 x 3 x 12 = 388.8 Hz.
-What note is that?
-Only EXACTLY a G as calculated harmonically as a 9th of F = 345.6 Hz.
+And, even if we go one more hop, we get the 9th harmonic exactly.
+E.g. starting with an F of 345.6 Hz: 345.6 x 3 x 12 = 388.8 Hz.
+What note is 388.8?
+Exactly a G as calculated harmonically as a 9th of F = 345.6 Hz (345.6 Hz x 9/8 = 388.8 Hz).
 So, again, the cycle of fifths spirals right on top of the harmonic series – exactly coinciding with the next note in the harmonic diatonic scale, from an F to a G. No gap!!
 Only exact matches to the harmonic scale of the starting note.

 The same happens with a starting note of G, at 388.8 Hz: 388.8 x 3 x 11 = 400.95 (after you octave the result down a few times).
 The difference between the starting frequency and the ending frequency: 400.95 – 388.8 Hz = 12.15 Hz.
 Octave that up a few times = 388.8 Hz.
 Again, the Lemma is a sub octave of our starting frequency!!